rackerlabs/support-how-to/content/rackspace-email/renamed-email-address-configuration-for-apple-mail.md

 7. Select the desired syncing options.
 You can leave the defaults on and click **Done**.

 Warning: You must configure your Mac to sync various IMAP folders and prevent duplicate folder creation.
 This is referred to as **Folder Mapping**.
-See [Mapping IMAP folder in Apple Mail] for instructions.
+See [Sync IMAP folders for new accounts in Apple Mail](/how-to/sync-imap-folders-for-new-accounts-in-apple-mail/) for instructions.